 Non Executive Director

 Wilfred Murungi is a qualified electrical engineer.
 He started his career with Kenya Power and Lighting Company Limited before joining BAT where he held the position of Technical Director.
 In 1985 he started his own company Mastermind Tobacco.
 Mr. Wilfred Murungi serves on the Boards of Athi River Power Company Limited, Greenlands Agro producers Limited, NGM Company Limited, Continental Tobacco Group of Companies in Malawi, Uganda, Tanzania and Sudan, Nanyuki Ranching Limited, Ozzbeco Breweries (K) Ltd, Remu Limited (Microfinance Bank), Mitithiru Limited and Tobacco Commodities (Canada) Inc. He is the Chairman of the Chuka University College Council, and also a member of the National Economic and Social Council.
 He has also served on the Boards of Kenya Association of Manufacturers, Kenya Bureau of Standards and the Energy Regulatory Board.
 He was awarded the EBS (Elder of Burning Spear) decoration by the President of the Republic of Kenya in 2005.
 Eng.
-Murungi is on the Board of ARM CEMENT LTD (formerly Athi River Mining Ltd), Subsidiaries Mavuno Fertilizers Limited, ARM Energy Limited, ARM Tanzania Limited and Maweni Limestone Limited.
+Murungi is on the Board of ARM CEMENT PLC (formerly Athi River Mining Ltd), Subsidiaries Mavuno Fertilizers Limited, ARM Energy Limited, ARM Tanzania Limited and Maweni Limestone Limited.
 He Chairs the Remuneration and Nomination Committee and is also a member of the Audit Committee of Athi River Mining Limited.

 Non Executive Director